unchainedshop/unchained-evolution/business-plan.md

 ## Service Portfolio

+Unchained strongly believes in the "eat your own dogfood" mantra and implements smaller online shops as a boutique to SME businesses with Unchained Engine.

+When the project is too big, we hand over the project to our partner agencies.
+For all of our developers, we provide developer support and managed hosting services.

-To fully concentrate on the product development, unchained will not build storefronts and websites for sellers.
-We are going to build SaaS services to complement and fund the development of our open source software.
+To further fund the development of our OSS components, we are going to build SaaS services to complement the OSS offerings and helps the developers to get out the most of Unchained.

 ```
-     Unchained (free, OSS)       +          Partner Agencies
+         Unchained OSS           +          Partner Agencies
 +-------------+ +-------------+  |  +-------------+ +-------------+
 |             | |             |  |  |             | |             |
 | Common      | | Unchained   |  |  | Commercial  | | E-Commerce  |